 - Most courses are instructionally sound.

 I’ve found that the software tutorials use effective instructional strategies.
 They progress in a systematic fashion, use realistic examples, are organized logically, and assume the intelligence of the audience.
-I have rarely come across a software course that I thought was sub-par.
-But it did happen once or twice.
-Note that the courses are not interactive.
-They consist of short video tutorials.
+Though I have come across the occasional sub-par experience, I’ve most courses are instructionally sound.
+And many courses provide exercise files.

 - The selection is broad.

-As of 2019, LinkedIn Learning states that it offers around 13,000 courses in business, technology and creative skills.
+LinkedIn Learning states that it offers around 13,000 courses in business, technology and creative skills.
 There are courses on: animation, audio, authoring tools, business, gamification, interactive design, photography, video and user experience design.
-The tutorials include presentation tools and eLearning applications, graphic design software, social media tools, video and audio editing packages, web design and development, iPhone apps, business applications (Office, Google docs), content management systems and many other categories.
+The tutorials include presentation tools and eLearning applications, graphic design software, social media tools, video and audio editing packages, web design and development, iPhone apps, business applications, content management systems and many other categories.

 - The instructors are knowledgeable.